-First, we would like to acknowledge the divine presence of the Almighty God with whom this research study have been successful.
-His loves, care, protection, comfort, guidance, support and provision is just overwhelming.
+First, I would like to acknowledge the divine presence of the Almighty Allah without whom this research study would not have been successful.
+His love, care, protection, comfort, guidance, support and provision is just overwhelming.
 All the Glory belongs to Him.

-We would like to thank every student who has played a role in one way or the other to the completion and success of this project.
-Thanks for every support and encouragement.
+I would like to thank every student who has played a role in one way or the other to the completion and success of this project.
+Among them includes Obed, Shaddy, Debbie's group, and all members of United Faith Chapel, thanks for every support and encouragement.

-Our sincere appreciation goes to our dear parents for all the support they have shown us through all hardships and struggles till this far.
-May the Almighty grant you more strength move on
+My sincere appreciation goes to my dear parents for all the support they have shown me through all hardships and struggles till this far.
+May the Almighty grant you more strength to move on.
+To Mr. Asiimwe, the Head of department Computer Science, Kampala International.

-To Mr. Asiimwe John Patrick, Head of department Information Technology and System Kampala International University.
-We appreciate your vision in leadership and sustaining an effective and focused academic environment.
+University.
+I appreciate your vision in leadership and sustaining an effective and focused academic environment.

-Finally, we give special thanks to our supervisor, Mr. Lawrence Muyanja.
+Finally, I give special thanks to my supervisor, Professor Gonzalez.
 Your support, guidance and encouragements were effective for the completion and shaping of this edition.
-Thank you for your patience and bearing with us in the wake of deadlines.
+Thank you for your patience and bearing with us in the wake of deadlines missed.